Child Support Lawyer in Houston, TX

 What is Child Support?

-Child support is a financial commitment made by one parent to another following a family law case, to support their child’s upbringing and expenses.
-This responsibility primarily takes the form of regular monetary payments from one parent to the other, ensuring the child’s needs are met.
+Child support represents a financial obligation from one parent to another after a family law case, supporting the child’s needs.
+It mainly involves regular payments from one parent to ensure the child’s upbringing and expenses are covered.
 Before legal intervention, parents may engage in informal child support arrangements.
 Yet, these payments become official and legally binding through court orders, making them enforceable and setting a standard for financial support.

 Who Pays Child Support?